rear/rear.github.com/documentation/index.md

 This page will consists of links to:

- - the Rear user guide
+ - Rear user guide
- - a Rear FAQ
+ - Rear FAQ
  - Rear presentations